quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 # Risks

+## Difficulty replacing Bazel for all APIs

+The logic for parsing `BUILD.bazel` files in `googleapis` might not account for all possible configurations or edge cases.

+### Mitigation

+Fall back to using Bazel instead of direct protoc within `librariangen`.

-## Hidden logic in configuration files
+## Hidden OwlBot logic

 The `.OwlBot.yaml` and underlying Bazel rules may contain subtle, undocumented logic.
 Migrating this correctly is critical for backward compatibility.

 ### Mitigation

-Before full migration, perform a thorough audit of the existing configuration to identify and categorize all implicit logic.
-Allocate specific time for this investigation.
+During the full migration, identify and categorize all implicit logic.
+Allocate specific time for handling these cases.

-## Updating shared files
+## Updating global files

 The migration must correctly handle updates to files that are shared across multiple Go modules (e.g., `internal/.repo-metadata-full.json`).

 ### Mitigation

-The post-processor must be explicitly designed to handle these shared files, potentially by having a separate processing step that runs after all individual libraries are generated.
+The post-processor must be explicitly designed to handle global files, potentially by having a separate processing step that runs after all individual libraries are generated.

-## Configuration edge cases

-The logic for parsing `BUILD.bazel` files in `googleapis` might not account for all possible configurations or edge cases.

-### Mitigation

-Test the generator against a diverse set of existing Go libraries before the migration.
-Add robust error handling for unexpected `BUILD.bazel` structures.

 ## Post-processing discrepancies